SebKuzminsky/zenbot/breakout-board/README.md

 4. Safety glasses, hearing protection, and spindle on.

-5. Open the `back-copper.ngc` gcode file and run it!
+5. Run the `back-copper.ngc` gcode file.

-6. Switch to the PreciseBits RCC08-0315-026F cutter, touch off Z.
+6. Switch to the PreciseBits RCC08-0315-026F cutter, touch off Z but not X and Y.

 7. Safety glasses, hearing protection, and spindle on.